eanderson-ei/utilization-tracker-2/README.md

 ##### ToDo:

-- [x] Persist name from My Utilization to My Projects
+- [ ] Refresh google sheets on page refresh (see [video 2](https://www.youtube.com/watch?v=Mf3s0P4aVKw))
 - [ ] Add % to My Projects to see time spent relative to MEH
+- [ ] Change date range in My Projects from today's month to last valid date's month
+- [ ] Format hours in Entries table to floats rather than strings
+- [ ] Record video tutorial for use, create instructions tab with embedded video and
+  - [ ] Clarity around how utilization is calculated
+  - [ ] Clarity around what goes into utilization
 - [x] Check calculation of Utilization for employee type correction (wrong in stacked area (b/c using adjusted MEH) but right in )
 - [ ] Get all emails and staff added to Deltek
-- [ ] Add google tracking (see below, with first deploy)
+- [ ] Get google tracking working
-- [x] Add date updated
-- [x] Add top-line instructions for My Projects
-- [ ] Instructions
-  - [ ] Clarity around how utilization is calculated
-  - [ ] Clarity around what goes into utilization
-- [x] Add prediction function
-- [x] Plot prediction
-- [x] Populate prediction annotation
-- [x] Add Instructions
-- [x] Add 'X' for this month's actual utilization/hours
-- [x] Add Strategy Year
 - [ ] loop through Strategy Year to calculate average utilization (check for lag)
 - [x] Create username and password list
 - [x] Read in name associated with username for initial load